HeZhang1994/video-audio-tools/README.md

 # Motivation

 Only low resolution videos that downloaded from Youtube have audio.
-Add the related audio to high resolution videos leads to better viewing experience.
+Add the related audio to high resolution videos leads to better watching experience.